-This course is designed to help the student develop a basic understanding of classical guitar and it's performance, as well as build a basic understanding of other styles.
+This course is designed to help the student develop a basic understanding of classical guitar and its performance, as well as build an understanding of other styles.
+One 50-minite applied private lesson per week.
+Prerequisites: Department/Instructor Approval Applied Lesson Fee- \$500.00 for non-music majors

-III.
+II.
 STUDENT LEARNING OUTCOMES FOR THIS COURSE